Hallucination Score: Towards Mitigating Hallucinations in Generative Image Super-Resolution: Related Work

 \section{Related Work}

-\textbf{Generative SR.} While generative adversarial networks (GANs) (\eg, \cite{wang2021real,wang2018esrgan,li2024sed,ledig2017photo,park2023content}) and other generative models (\eg, normalizing flows \cite{lugmayr2020srflow,yao2023local}, autoregression \cite{guo2022lar}) have improved results in GSR, the most successful recent models have been diffusion-based (\eg, \cite{wang2024exploiting, yang2024pasd, wu2024seesr, lin2024diffbir,noroozi2024you,wu2024one,moser2024diffusion}).
-For instance, recent approaches such as StableSR~\cite{wang2024exploiting}, PASD~\cite{yang2024pasd}, and SeeSR~\cite{wu2024seesr} have employed conditional diffusion models that leverage features or tags extracted from LR images to guide the super-resolution process.
+\textbf{Generative SR.} While generative adversarial networks (GANs) (\eg, \cite{wang2021real,wang2018esrgan,li2024sed,ledig2017photo,park2023content}) and other techniques (\eg, \cite{lugmayr2020srflow,yao2023local,guo2022lar,zhang2025augmenting}) have improved results in GSR, the most successful recent models have been diffusion-based (\eg, \cite{wang2024exploiting, yang2024pasd, wu2024seesr, lin2024diffbir,noroozi2024you,wu2024one,moser2024diffusion, sun2024pisasr, chen2025faithdiff}).
+For instance, recent approaches such as StableSR~\cite{wang2024exploiting}, PASD~\cite{yang2024pasd}, and SeeSR~\cite{wu2024seesr} have employed conditional diffusion models that leverage features or tags extracted from LR images to guide the SR process.
 The fundamental appeal of using generative models is two-fold: (a) it directly tackles the ``regression-to-the-mean'' problem (\eg, \cite{jo2021tackling,delbracio2023inversion}) and (b) it enables better controllability via sampling (\ie, ``exploration'' \cite{bahat2020explorable}).
 However, LR-derived control signals are often noisy (\eg, incorrect semantics extracted from LR), which may cause hallucinations in the generated high-resolution content.
 Our analysis reveals several instances where these methods fall prey to this issue.
 In our work, we specifically target this problem, aiming to improve existing diffusion-based GSR.